sunniesnow/sunniesnow/help.md

 - `judgement-windows-custom-drag-flick-early-good`,
 - `judgement-windows-custom-drag-flick-early-perfect`,
 - `judgement-windows-custom-drag-flick-late-perfect`,
-- `judgement-windows-custom-drag-flick-late-good`, and
+- `judgement-windows-custom-drag-flick-late-good`,
+- `judgement-windows-custom-drag-flick-late-bad`,
+- `judgement-windows-custom-head-only-hold-early-bad`,
+- `judgement-windows-custom-head-only-hold-early-good`,
+- `judgement-windows-custom-head-only-hold-early-perfect`,
+- `judgement-windows-custom-head-only-hold-late-perfect`,
+- `judgement-windows-custom-head-only-hold-late-good`,
-- `judgement-windows-custom-drag-flick-late-bad`.
+- `judgement-windows-custom-head-only-hold-late-bad`.

 All the values are in seconds although they are entered in milliseconds, so you need to enter milliseconds in judgement settings UI,